 What is the maximum storage capacity I can connect to my router’s USB port?

 - The maximum storage capacity depends on your router’s firmware and hardware specifications.
-Most modern routers support large storage capacities (e.g., 4TB, 8TB, or more) and common file systems like FAT32, NTFS, and exFAT.
+Most routers support large capacities, and FAT32/NTFS are common; exFAT support varies by model.
 Always verify compatibility with your router model.

 Can I access my router’s USB storage remotely over the internet?